aceew/aceew.github.io/README.md

 ## Todo
  - [ ] Use and bundle sass css modules.
- - [ ] Switch out react dev with react production on build.
+ - [x] Switch out react dev with react production on build.
+No longer needed.
  - [ ] Blog post feed
  - [ ] Compile css
  - [ ] Force SSL
- - [ ] Build static html from the react components
+ - [x] Build static html from the react components
+ - [ ]  Use html template for static builds